-Other speakers and panelists included Kimberly Klacik, Republican candidate for Maryland’s 7th Congressional District, Pastor Rob McCoy of Thousand Oaks, Calif., political commentators David Harris Jr. and Turning Point USA Founder Charlie Kirk, and Constitutional Expert and Falkirk Fellow Jenna Ellis.
-Topics ranged from abortion to critical race theory, fundamental liberties, the Black Lives Matter movement, and how to approach these topics from a biblical perspective, and panel topics also included mobilizing the next generation, protecting God-given rights, and reopening the American Mind, each segment moderated by a different Falkirk Fellow.
+Other speakers and panelists included Kimberly Klacik, Republican candidate for Maryland’s 7th Congressional District, Pastor Rob McCoy of Thousand Oaks, Calif., political commentators David Harris Jr. and Turning Point USA Founder Charlie Kirk, and Constitutional Expert Jenna Ellis.
+Topics ranged from abortion to critical race theory, fundamental liberties, the Black Lives Matter movement, and how to approach these topics from a biblical perspective, and panel topics also included mobilizing the next generation, protecting God-given rights, and reopening the American Mind.

 “This is an incredible time of challenge, and there’s a lot of uncertainty in our nation,” he added.
 “But this is also the greatest moment of opportunity.
 We are building a coalition; we are building a movement.
 This is about bringing voices together.”

 The nationally televised event, stretching seven hours, has already reached thousands through social media and America’s Voice Network.
 The event was streamed live on Facebook and YouTube (View the full event on the Center’s Facebook or YouTube accounts.)